WWM-EMRAN/DIHC_FeatureManager/README.md

 ## Description
-This library was initially developed for personal and team's research application targetting signal processing and signal data.
+This library was initially developed for personal and team research applications targeting the processing and analysis of EEG signal data.

 #### Target tasks
-Feature engineering and other feature management related tasks.
+Feature engineering and other feature management-related tasks.

-This library provides a variety of functionalities starting from feature extraction, feature selection and other feature management and engineering related tasks.
+This library provides a variety of functionalities starting from feature extraction, feature selection and other feature management and engineering-related tasks.
 This Feature Manager project has been developed as part of feature engineering for Machine Learning models.
 <br>